Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Abstract

 \section{Abstract}

-Large language models (LLMs) have shown remarkable emergent capabilities, transforming the execution of functional tasks by leveraging external tools for complex problems that require specialized processing or real-time data.
-While existing research expands LLMs access to diverse tools (\eg program interpreters, search engines, weather/map apps), the necessity of using these tools is often overlooked, leading to indiscriminate tool invocation.
-This naive approach raises two key issues:(1) increased delays due to unnecessary tool calls, and (2) potential errors resulting from faulty interactions with external tools.
-In this paper, we introduce meta-cognition as a proxy for LLMs self-assessment of their capabilities, representing the model's awareness of its own limitations.
+Large language models (LLMs) have shown remarkable emergent capabilities, transforming the execution of functional tasks by leveraging external tools for complex problems that require specialized processing or up-to-date data.
+While existing research expands LLMs access to diverse tools (\eg program interpreters, search engines, calculators), the necessity of using these tools is often overlooked, leading to indiscriminate tool invocation.
+This naive approach raises two key issues: increased latency due to unnecessary tool calls, and potential errors resulting from faulty interactions with external tools.
+In this paper, we introduce meta-cognition as a proxy for LLMs self-assessment of their capabilities, reflecting the model's awareness of its own limitations.
 Based on this, we propose {\em MeCo}, an adaptive decision-making strategy for external tool use.
 MeCo quantifies metacognitive scores by capturing high-level cognitive signals in the representation space, guiding when to invoke tools.
 Notably, MeCo is fine-tuning-free and incurs minimal cost.
-Our experiments show that MeCo accurately detects LLMs’ internal cognitive signals and significantly improves tool-use decision-making across multiple base models and benchmarks.
+Experiments across multiple backbone models and benchmarks show that MeCo reliably detects LLMs' internal cognitive signals and significantly improves tool-use decision-making.